 About Don Det

 Don Det is the most popular of the islands in Si Phan Don, which is the 4,000 islands region in southern Laos.
 Don Det is considerably cheaper than neighbouring Don Khon island and has a livelier atmosphere.
-Don Det has become a popular place to visit over the last 6 years with a decline in visitors number to Vang Vieng, which had very lively nightlife until the Laotian authorities decided to shut down most of the bars from 2012 onward.
-Travellers who would have gone to Vang Vieng now largely go to Don Det instead.
+Don Det has become a popular place to visit since a decline in visitors number to Vang Vieng, which had very lively nightlife until the Laotian authorities decided to shut down most of the bars from 2012 onward.
+Many travellers who would have gone to Vang Vieng now go to Don Det instead.